haberdashPI/german_track/_research/plans.md

++ one classifier for obj, spatial, global (3-way) (high level, no high low sal)
++ do z-score
+  + not just optimizing for accuracy, also something about interpretability
+- look at spectrogram components of MCCA
+- (lower priority) look at projected MCCA components (for high level conditions: global, spatial object)

+- check interaction of salience, target time, window timing
 - near far classification, within condition (just global, just object, just spatil)
-- one classifier for obj, spatial, global (3-way) (high level, no high low sal)
-- do z-score
-  - not just optimizing for accuracy, also something about interpretability check window again
-- look at projected MCCA components (for high level conditions: global, spatial object)
-- look at spectrogram components of MCCA

-- maybe presetn obj v spatial a separate point no split by variablen
+- maybe presetn obj v spatial a separate point (probably no split by variables salience/target-time)
-- classify far v near

-- classify spatial vs. object, wha'ts that look like
-- try highly regularized L1; look at coefficients
-- take a peak at the spectrograms

-- also keep working on windows near and far from switches

 ## old